Hartismere School: The Hartismere Hundred

 The School motto of serving is seen by its staff and children as embodied in The Hartismere Hundred.
 This is the system by which the school supports one hundred charities annually and seeks to raise at least £100000 rotationally.
-It harks back to the geographical Hartismere Hundred of the Doomsday Book.
+It harks back to the geographical Hartismere Hundred of Domesday Book.
 Scholars are introduced to this form of service in the first year of Lower School through supporting Guide Dogs for the Blind.

 Grades and Results

-In the academic year of 2018/19 99.3% of A Level students achieved a passing grade with 89% getting an A* to C grade.
-On results day of 2019 headmaster James McAtear said: “These results are a testimony to the hard work of all our staff, governors and students and to the support given to them by their parents.”
+In the academic year of 2018–19 99.3% of A Level students achieved a passing grade with 89% getting an A* to C grade.
+On results day of 2019, headmaster James McAtear said: “These results are a testimony to the hard work of all our staff, governors and students and to the support given to them by their parents.”

-By the accident year of 2020/2021 these results improved further to 100% of A Level students passing with 94% achieveing an A* to C grade.
+By the academic year of 2020–2021 these results improved further to 100% of A Level students passing with 94% achieving an A* to C grade.